tintin10q/computational-linguistics-summary/Languages/Grammar.md

 # Fragment of C #

-With this we can actually define the whole of C# woah.
+With this we can actually define programming languages grammar to.

 Var -> Identifier
 Op -> Sign